avinashbabudonthu/java/git/commands.md

 ```
 git commit -m "commit message"
 ```
-* If you want to add all changes made to tracked files & commit
+* Add all changes made to tracked files & commit
 ```
 git commit -a -m "<message>"
-or
 git commit -am "<message>"
 ```
 * Push the changes to current branch.
 Send all commits from local repository to remote repository